wsor4035/dev.luanti.org/content/for-creators/api/lua-environment.md

 Luanti uses Lua 5.1.
 The environment in which Luanti executes mods depends on four factors:

 1. The operating system
-2. The Luanti build: LuaJIT or PUC Lua 5.1
+2. The Luanti build: [LuaJIT](/for-creators/api/luajit) (default) or PUC Lua 5.1
 3. The mod type: Client-side or server-side
 4. The mod environment: Secure or insecure

 ## Platform Independence / Portability

-See the [Lua 5.1 Reference Manual](https://www.lua.org/manual/5.1/manual.html) for platform- and OS-environment-dependant Lua features.
+See the [Lua 5.1 Reference Manual](https://www.lua.org/manual/5.1/manual.html) for platform- and OS-environment-dependent Lua features.
 These include:

 - Locale, affecting pattern matching (character classes) and character codes used by `string.char` and `string.byte`
 - Large parts of the `os` library, particularly `os.execute` (only available in an insecure environment)